 For serious waterfall drama, check out the Golden and Silver Falls State Natural Area about 24 miles inland from Coos Bay.
 Heavy winter rainfall adds to the power of these tumbling cascades.
 A 1.4-mile trail takes you to the top of Golden Falls for stunning views of the 100-foot plunge.

 Find more winter waterfall beauty at Kentucky Falls about 30 miles inland from Reedsport in the Siuslaw National Forest.
 The 2.2-mile one-way trail into the Douglas fir forest leads first to Upper Kentucky Falls and then an observation deck above the 100-foot twin cascades of Lower Kentucky Falls.
-Extend your hike with any or all of the 6.5-mile North Fork Smith Trail.
+Extend your hike with any or all of the remote and rugged 6.5-mile North Fork Smith Trail.

 Ladd Marsh Wildlife Area

 In Eastern Oregon, Ladd Marsh Wildlife Area near La Grande offers rich opportunities for wildlife viewing along a 1-mile, ADA-accessible trail.
-Look for hawks and eagles as well as mule deer Rocky Mountain Elk here in the largest hardstem bulrush marsh in northeast Oregon.
+Look for hawks and eagles as well as mule deer and Rocky Mountain Elk here in the largest hardstem bulrush marsh in northeast Oregon.
 Friends of Ladd Marsh offers regular guided walks.

 The Willamette Valley’s Shellburg Falls is a hidden beauty often overlooked by hikers headed to Silver Falls State Park.
-The moderate 5.7-mile loop trail gains about 740 feet and leads to a 100-foot curtain of the falls (and kids will love how the trail ducks behind the cascade).
+The moderate 5.7-mile loop trail gains about 740 feet and leads to a 100-foot curtain of the falls (kids will love how the trail ducks behind the cascade).
 The trailhead is located about 22 miles east of Salem near Mahama.

 You don’t have to leave the big city to take a big hike.
 At 5,157 acres, Portland’s Forest Park is one of the largest urban nature preserves in the U.S., with miles and miles of year-round trails.
 Top it off with the connecting Wildwood Trail, a National Recreation Trail, which weaves 30.2 miles from Portland’s Washington Park through the Tualatin Mountains.